soflass/azure-pipelines-agent/docs/start/moreconfig.md

 If you are reconfiguring the agent, then choose Y.

-If you intended to actually replace an different agent, ensure the other agent is unconfigured.
+If you intended to actually replace a different agent, ensure the other agent is unconfigured.
 If two instances run with the same agent name, one will get a conflict.
 After a few minutes of conflicts, one will shut down.

 ```bash
 Enter agent name (press enter for mymachine) >